lablup/beps/drafts/BEP-1008-RBAC.md

 This enables granular permission management such as granting only 'read' permission for a specific Session, or granting 'read' and 'update' permissions for a specific VFolder to enable collaboration with other users.

+### Managing Roles as Entities

+Roles themselves are entities that can be managed through the RBAC system.
+This enables controlled delegation of role management responsibilities across different scopes.

+#### Role Management Operations

+- **create**: Create new roles within the permitted scope
+- **read**: View role definitions and their permissions
+- **update**: Modify role names, descriptions, and permissions
+- **delete**: Soft-delete roles by changing their state
+- **assign**: Assign roles to users within the permitted scope

+#### Role Scope Hierarchy

+Roles follow the same scope hierarchy as other permissions:
+- **Global roles**: Can be used across the entire system
+- **Domain roles**: Can be used within a specific domain
+- **Project roles**: Can be used within a specific project
+- **User roles**: Specific to individual users

+Role management permissions respect this hierarchy - for example, a domain admin can only create and manage roles within their domain scope.

 ### Grant Permission Rules

 1. **Scope Hierarchy**: Permissions can only be granted within the same or narrower scope